szuke/xtuple-extensions/docs/TUTORIAL3.md

 Earlier on we defined the ORM with totally lax privilege enforcement by setting all the privilege attributes to `true`.
 Let's go back and restrict privileges for creating, reading, updating, and deleting these objects.
 It would be easy enough to piggyback on a pre-existing set of privileges, such as `MaintainContacts` and `ViewContacts`, but let's be thorough and make a new privilege.

-You'll want to start by going back to the `database/source` folder and add a new file `priv.sql` in with the others.
-(Make sure you add it to the `manifest.js` as well.)
+Enter the following code into the file `/path/to/xtuple-extensions/source/icecream/database/source/priv.sql`:

 ```javascript
 select xt.add_priv('MaintainIceCreamFlavors', 'Maintain Ice Cream Flavors', 'IceCream', 'Contact');
 ```

+(Make sure you add this file to the `manifest.js` as well.)

 The third parameter here is the name of the extension, and the fourth parameter will be the business object that the privilege should be grouped with in the `UserAccount` profiling screen.